Azure/aks-app-routing-operator/docs/e2e.md

 You can also run E2E locally.
 See [Local E2E](#-local-e2e).

+> [!NOTE]
+> We recently added a new E2E framework called E2EV2 which this document refers to.
+The older E2E framework is still in place but will shortly be phased out and removed.
+E2EV2 is referred to as E2E and is the topic of this doc.

 ## Architecture

 ### Major Steps

-E2e is designed so that every major step is run in a separate GitHub Job.
+E2E is designed so that every major step is run in a separate GitHub Job.
 This allows for easy retries and makes it a lot more obvious about which step failed.
 It also means logs are easier to read.

 ![e2e-jobs](./e2e-jobs.png)

 In the above diagram, each box is a GitHub Job.
 The arrows show the order in which the jobs are run.
 Essentially, each infrastructure step is run in parallel, and then the operator is installed and tested on each infrastructure.
 Infrastructure refers to the AKS cluster and the Azure resources needed for testing.

-E2e can be run in the same way locally but typically only one kind of infrastructure will be chosen to be run locally.
+E2E can be run in the same way locally but typically only one kind of infrastructure will be chosen to be run locally.
 The separation of each major phase will be the same.

 ### Tests